Hysilie/Hysilie/README.md

 I started to learn with much interest in february 2022.
 I am actually working in a totally other domain so I use my free time to learn step by step some web things.

-💪🏻 I hope to start an intensive formation in early september 2022.
+💪🏻 I  start an intensive formation in early september 2022 with Wild Code School.